Easy to Difficult Bible Trivia Quiz

 What is the best explanation of salvation?

 a.
-Being saved from sin and eternal death by having faith in Jesus Christ.
+Being saved from sin and eternal death through faith in Jesus Christ.

 b.
 Keeping the Sabbath holy and attending church every Sunday.